 WHAT DOES TENANTS IN COMMON MEAN?

-To be tenants in common you must be part of a tenancy in common agreement.
+To be tenants in common means you must be part of a tenancy in common agreement.
 A tenancy in common agreement is a situation in which 2 or more people hold interest in a property and each owner has the right to leave their share of the property to a beneficiary upon their death.

 Do You Need a Tenants in Common Mortgage?

-Key Features of a Tenancy in Common
+Key Features of Tenants in Common

 A tenancy in common allows multiple people to hold an undivided share of a property.
 Some of the key features of a tenancy in common include the following: